secondbit/wendy/README.md

 * If you should happen to have two Nodes in a Cluster who don't agree as to what time it is, it's possible to get them stuck in an infinite loop that saturates the network with messages.
 For the love of God, use NTP to make your Nodes agree what time it is. (*Note*: This is to prevent race conditions when two Nodes join simultaneously.)
 * In the event that: 1) a Node is added, 2) the Node receives a message *before* it has finished initialising its state tables, and 3) the Node, based on its partial implementation of the state tables, is the closest Node to the message ID, that Node will incorrectly assume it is the destination for the message when there *may* be a better suited Node in the network.
 Depending on network speeds and the size of the cluster, this period of potential-for-message-swallowing is expected to last, at most, a few seconds, and will only occur when a Node is added to the cluster.
 If, as per the previous bug, your Nodes don't agree on the time… well, God help you.
+* In the event that one of the two immediate neighbours (in the NodeID space) of the current Node leaves the cluster, the Node will have a hole in its leaf set until it next receives (or has a reason to request) state information from another Node.
+This should not affect the outcome of the routing process, but may lead to sub-optimal routing times.

 ## Authors